Daniel-Tomov/disableplugins/README.md

 # disableplugins

+Made for Minecraft version 1.16.
+Not tested with other versions

 Disables all plugins listed in config file

-Commands:
+# Commands:

 /disableplugins all     disables plugins in config.yml

 /disableplugins reload      reloads the config file

+# Note:

-NOTE: This REQUIRES the plugin "Plugman" to function
+This REQUIRES the plugin "Plugman" to function

 Newest version of Plugman: https://dev.bukkit.org/projects/plugman